Mintxshi/basil/readme.md

 ---

-If you want to make your own Basil pkg read below!
+If you want to make your own Citron pkg read below!

-1. If you make a Basil Pkg for a lang that already exists, you won't be featured in "Repo".
+1. If you make a Citron Pkg for a lang that already exists, you won't be featured in "Repo".

 1a.
 If we make a package for the language you made one for, your's will be removed.

-2. If making a package take the proper precautions, basil works with certain things.
+2. If making a package take the proper precautions, citron works with certain things.

 2a.
 Make sure your package opens a server at `localhost:80` (most of the time)